andreasbm/lit-translate/README.md

 ## ➤ 6.
 Use the `translate` directive with `lit-html`

 If you are using `lit-html` you might want to use the `translate` directive.
-This directive makes sure to automatically update all of the translated parts when the `use` function is called and the global `langChanged` event is dispatched.
+This directive makes sure to automatically update all of the translated parts when the `use` function is called with a new language and the global `langChanged` event is dispatched.
 Note that values have to be returned from callbacks to refresh the translated values.

 ```typescript
 import { translate } from "lit-translate";